The People’s Ink Facilitator Guidelines is currently in version 2.0.

 A Focus Group is a critique group that has a fixed membership, agrees to meet for a certain number of meetings, and is united by a shared interest.
-The facilitator may either be a member of that Focus Group, or in some cases, may be a guest facilitator present to facilitate the first meeting, or a meeting when another facilitator can't be present.

 There are several special considerations for the first meeting of a Focus Group.

 - To start the meeting, the facilitator should begin with a round robin of introductions so that participants can meet and learn about each other.
-These introductions should include a description of their art project (how far along they are, difficulties, expected completion dates, etc.), and what they hope to receive from participation in the Focus Group.
+These introductions should include a description of their writing project (how far along they are, difficulties, expected completion dates, etc.), and what they hope to receive from participation in the Focus Group.

 - The final step is to determine a submission rotation.
 The best way to do this is to plot the dates which the Focus Group will meet given the number of submission rotations agreed to, and then to assign particular participants to particular dates.
 For instance, if there are six members of a Focus Group, and they have agreed to meet for two submission rotations, then the facilitator must assign a total of twelve workshops.
 Remember, Focus Groups meet every other week, and thus, in this example, the facilitator should determine the submission rotation for the next twenty-four weeks.
-When establishing a submission rotation, the key factors are participant creative schedules and creative production rates, and workshop dates should be complimentary them.
+When establishing a submission rotation, the key factors are participant schedules and production rates, and workshop dates should be complimentary of them.

 Once the submission rotation has been established, the Focus Group’s first meeting has come to an end.
 The Focus Group will meet again in two weeks for its first critique meeting.